Brookdale Wave header-wave

 • Purpose-built communities to encourage independence, dignity and freedom of movement

-• Dementia-friendly environments with enclosed outdoor courtyards
+• Dementia-friendly environments, typically with enclosed outdoor courtyards

 • Secured exits and keypad entries